ReallyLiri/kubescout/README.md

 ### Package

-The tool can also be used as a package from your code.
+You can also use the tool as a package from your code.

 ```
 go get github.com/reallyliri/kubescout